henrikor2/bridlensis/README.md

 ## Build From Source Code

 In order to build the project you need JDK 1.7 or newer, Apache ANT 1.8 or newer, and NSIS for compiling the installer.
-If NSIS home directory is not found from the Windows %PATH% define it in property `bridle.nsis.home` at `build.properties` file.
+BridleNSIS tries to detect the NSIS home directory automatically unless explicitly defined in property `bridle.nsis.home` at `build.properties` file.

 1. Compile BridleNSIS Java classes: `ant compile`
 2. Compile and run JUnit tests: `ant test`